 Club Accounts

 All clubs have an internal account at the CSU which is used to manage their funds.
-The budget given to your club at the start of the year is put into this internal account, and you will also deposit any revenue you generate from events, projects, and sponsorships into this account.
-Unused budget funds do not carry over to the next academic year, but other deposited funds generated from external sponsors and events will remain.
+The budget allocated to your club is added to this internal account.
+All clubs are required to declare and deposit any revenue they generate from their events and projects, as well as funding received from external (i.e., non-Clubs Department) sources, such as sponsorships and grants into this account.
+Unused funding from the Clubs Department does not carry over from year-to-year, but club-generated revenues and external funding do.

 Using Club Funds

-The main way to use the money in your club account is to pay for an expense out-of-pocket and then get reimbursed by submitting a reimbursement request on the CSU portal.
-After submitting a requisition form, you can expect a delay of approximately 2-3 weeks for it to be processed.
+The main way to use the money in your club account is to pay for an expense out-of-pocket and then submit a reimbursement request using the CSU portal.
+After submitting a reimbursement request, you should expect a delay of approximately two to three weeks for it to be processed.
+You may not submit any reimbursement requests before your annual budget has been approved by the Clubs and Space Committee.
+All reimbursement requests must be submitted before April 30th.

-2. You provide proof of payment (e.g., credit card statement or a screenshot of your banking app showing the transaction amount).
+- You provide proof of payment (e.g., a bank or credit card statement or a screenshot of your banking app clearly showing the transaction amount).

-If a given expense is too large to pay out of pocket, you may have the organization or venue send an invoice directly to the CSU.
-For invoices, you should first speak to the Internal Affairs Coordinator (internal@csu.qc.ca) to ensure that you have enough money in your Club budget, and that it is alright for us to accept the invoice.
-Once you obtain approval, the business or venue that you are dealing with can send an invoice for the expense directly to the CSU as long as it is clearly indicated that the expense is for your Club.
+If an expense is too large to pay out of pocket, you may have the vendor or venue send an invoice directly to the CSU.
+In these cases, you should first send an email to the Internal Affairs Coordinator (internal@csu.qc.ca) and to the Clubs Department (clubs@csu.qc.ca) to ensure that you have enough money in your Club budget and that the CSU is able to accept the invoice.
+Once you obtain the written approval of the Internal Affairs Coordinator, the vendor or venue in question can send an invoice for the expense directly to the CSU.
+This invoice must clearly indicate that the expense is for your club (e.g., in the ‘Memo’).

 Additional Funding Sources